eyurtsev/FlowCytometryTools/doc/source/tutorial.rst

 ---------------------

 For high-throughput analysis of flow cytometery data, loading single FCS files is silly.
+Don't be silly!

 Instead, we provided you with the awesome `FCPlate <api.html#fcplate>`_ class (also called :class:`FCOrderedCollection`).